[title]

 A bill requiring striking workers to meet ‘minimum service levels’ was passed by the Conservative government in 2023.
 The anti-strike legislation supposedly ensures ‘minimum service levels’ on key public services, including trains, theoretically making it pretty difficult for things to grind to a complete halt.

 In practice, however, the law was not effectively put into practice.
-And over the summer the current Labour government confirmed that it is rolling back the law, telling employers not to enforce it while it passes a new law to formally abolish it.
+The current Labour government confirmed last summer that it was rolling back the law, telling employers not to enforce it while it passes a new law to formally abolish it.

 Stay in the loop: sign up to our free Time Out London newsletter for the best of the city, straight to your inbox.